Omeprazole|Structure|Synthesis|Mechanism of action|Side-effects|Uses

 Omeprazole

-The moleculer formula of omeprazole is,
+The molecular formula of omeprazole is [C17H19N3O3S]

 The IUPAC name of omeprazole is,

-■Mechanism of action:-
+■Mechanism of action of Omeprazole:-

-The initial dose for Duodenal ulcer is 20mg orally once a day for 4 weeks after meal.
+The initial dose for Duodenal ulcer is 20mg orally once a day for 4 weeks after a meal.

 ■Side-effects:-

-The major Side-effects are,
+The major side effects of omeprazole are,

-• Back, leg or stomach pain.
+• Back, leg, or stomach pain.

 • Blisters.